 However, I still don’t recommend flu shots.
 Why?
 For several reasons.

-1) Flu shots may contain additives which are bad for you.
-Even the CDC warns us: “The following substances are found in vaccines: aluminum (brain toxin), antibiotics, egg protein, formaldehyde (now listed as carcinogenic), MSG or monosodium glutamate (a known neurotoxin),and thimerosal (neurotoxic mercury).”
+1) As mentioned above, flu shots may contain additives which are bad for you.
+As the CDC warns us: “The following substances are found in vaccines: aluminum (brain toxin), antibiotics, egg protein, formaldehyde (now listed as carcinogenic), MSG or monosodium glutamate (a known neurotoxin),and thimerosal (neurotoxic mercury).”
 Would you want want these in your child?
 How about in you?

 2) My patients who receive acupuncture get fewer colds and flus (for studies that prove this, click here).